 The same lessons apply as they do with a setting of p=none.
 A DMARC record with this setting may be a useful first step for gathering data on your email ecosystem via aggregate reports.
 But you cannot count on it to provide protection, and it needs to be considered at enforcement.

 While the inclusion of “quarantine” in your record might offer some illusions of security, the truth is that the protection doesn’t exist.
 It may also fool a compliance checklist or simple domain checker tools, creating a false sense of security while leaving your front door wide open.

 Some mailing lists rewrite their From: headers when they see a domain at p=quarantine or p=reject, so that mail from domains at enforcement can be delivered when sent through the list.
 In mailman, for instance, this is called “from munging.”

 Keep in mind, munging headers like this is not an optimal solution to the problem of mailing lists breaking DMARC authentication.
-Here at Valimail, we are strong supporters of the ARC standard, which is a robust solution to this problem.
+At Valimail, we strongly support the ARC standard, which is a robust solution to this problem.

-This munging behavior has no effect on domains with p=none DMARC records, and only kicks in once you move to quarantine or reject.
+This munging behavior does not affect domains with p=none DMARC records and only kicks in once you move to quarantine or reject.
 You won’t see its impact until you change policies.
-Thus, there is a case to be made for using
+Thus, there is a case to be made for using:

 However, this is ultimately misguided.
 Because the mailing list changes the From: address to be its own, DMARC reports for this mailstream now go to the list—not to you, the domain owner.
 Once this change is in place, you lose all visibility into this part of your mail flow.

 While this will ultimately happen once you move to enforcement, a “p=quarantine; pct=0” setting is absolutely the wrong place to start diagnosing the problem.
 This issue underscores why it’s so critical to start at p=none and carefully monitor your mail flow through analysis of DMARC reports that explicitly accurately identify all senders and receivers.

 What is DMARC enforcement?